h-4vok/ubiquity-mint-live-monitor/README.md

 # Ubiquity Mint Live Monitor - Proof of Concept

 Link to deployed demo: https://ubiquity-mint-monitor-poc.netlify.app/

 - Check last section for a guide on testing

-We are always looking for ways to produce innovative tools for the NFT space in the Solanas blockchain, and we have been researching ERC20 blockchains for a while.
+We are always looking for ways to produce innovative tools for the NFT space in the Solana blockchain, and we have been researching ERC20 blockchains for a while.
 We have been planning to build a cross-chain NFT monitor and fraud analyzer that would not require you to connect your wallet.

 Ubiquity API has now appeared.
-It's functionality support is still under development, especially for Solanas, so we depend on other third party APIs until Ubiquity API can expand its support.
+It's functionality support is still under development, especially for Solana, so we depend on other third party APIs until Ubiquity API can expand its support.
 However, this prototype of our platform idea is a good first example to show how easy it would be to use Ubiquity API in conjunction to other market APIs to build very fast, concrete and reliable solutions for the NFT space.

 # Hackathon participants